Gay Support: Where to Find LGBT Help and Support Groups

-Lesbian, gay, bisexual and transgender (LGBT) support can be extremely helpful for people but only if gay people feel comfortable enough to get it.
+Lesbian, gay, bisexual, transgender, questioning/queer, intersex, asexual, etc. (LGBTQIA+) support can be extremely helpful for people but only if gay people feel comfortable enough to get it.

 One of the challenges in reaching out for support if you're gay is that you may feel that others who are not gay will not understand your particular situation.
-Luckily there are many support groups for LGBT people.
+Luckily there are many support groups for LGBTQIA+ people.
 These gay support groups can help people through the challenges associated with gay discrimination and stigma.
-LGBT groups are often targeted towards specific groups of people.
-You might find targeted GLBT support groups for:
+LGBTQIA+ groups are often targeted towards specific groups of people.
+You might find targeted LGBTQIA+ support groups for:

 - University/College students